insooth/insooth.github.io/cpp-type-inference.md

 ## A case of range

-Let's define such a sequence integer indexes.
+Let's define a sequence integer indexes.
 This will not work with C++14:

 ```c++
 auto indexes {1, 2, 3, 4, 5};